 Anaplastic large-cell lymphoma (we’ll just call it lymphoma for now) is a type of cancer that women can develop through breast implants.
 Women get these implants either as a result of breast removal due to breast cancer or for cosmetic reasons, such as breast lift.
 If you are looking for an ob/gyn click here.

 The disease can affect anyone who’s had implants for two to up to twenty-eight years and the only way to treat it is by removing the implant and any scar tissue that’s around it.
 It’s not an everyday occurrence, but more and more cases are appearing.
+If you are looking for a great place for this process, you can visit this breast augmentation center.

 This rare form of cancer has affected over 10 million women worldwide in the last few years, with some areas of the world seeing a bigger sum than others.